-Reaching out to science communication researchers or social scientists is a good way to engage in high-quality and publishable geoscience communication (Illingworth, 2017).
+Reaching out to professional science communicators or social scientists is a good way to engage in high-quality geoscience communication (Illingworth, 2017).
 As an example, Priestley et al (2019) analysed the content of reflective blogs and a series of surveys completed by learners engaged in an online course about Antarctic geology and history.
 The main engagement activity (the online course) was led by a science historian and a geologist, but co-authors with expertise in geoscience education and psychology were invited to do the thematic analysis and contribute to the publication.

-You can assess your need for involving outside expertise on a three-fold basis: your existing team's experience, the demands arising from the interdisciplinarity of the project, and the stakes (i.e. risk level associated with a mistake either in the project design or the miscommunication of any results).
+You can assess your need for involving outside expertise on a three-fold basis: your experience, the interdisciplinarity of the project, and the stakes (i.e. risk level associated with a mistake either in the project design or the miscommunication of any results).
 This is illustrated in Fig. 3 where we plot the interdisciplinarity of a project against the stakes at play.
-The placement of the different bands is arbitrary and can change with the experience you might have in interdisciplinarity or with working with particular topics or issues.
+The placement 350 of the different bands is arbitrary and can change with the experience you might have in interdisciplinarity or with working with particular topics or issues.
 Where one places a project on Fig. 3 will depend on one's own values, experience, and skill sets.

-In the case of a simple survey, if you have never conducted one before then you will likely benefit from at least consulting with someone with survey design and ethics expertise.
+- 355 In the case of simple survey, if you have never conducted one before then you will likely benefit from at least consulting with someone with survey design and ethics expertise.
 If you are an experienced geoscience communicator, and the nature of the research question is relatively simple (e.g. 'Did it work?'), you might consider proceeding by yourself or with geoscience colleagues.
-However, for more interdisciplinary projects, i.e. those with a complex theoretical basis, or where the consequence of misinterpretation is high (e.g. where there is a direct feed into policy, or where there are focuses on important ethical or societal issues), you may need a collaborator with experience in social science methodologies and/or publishing in the field of science communication.
-Moving up the scales, it is critical you should seek interdisciplinary and even intercultural input if you wish to interact with vulnerable individuals (e.g. children) or groups from substantially different cultural backgrounds to your own, as outlined in the next section.

-In our first case study (Archer et al., 2021a), the communication activity had low stakes.
+However, for more interdisciplinary projects, i.e. those with a complex theoretical basis, or where the consequence of misinterpretation is high (e.g. where there is direct feed into policy, or where there are focuses on important ethical or 360 societal issues), you may need a collaborator with experience in social science methodologies and/or publishing in the field of science communication.
+Moving up the scales, it is critical you should seek interdisciplinary and even intercultural input if you wish to interact with vulnerable individuals (e.g. children) or groups from substantially different cultural backgrounds to your own, as outlined in the next section. - 365 In our first case study (Archer et al., 2021a), the communication activity had low stakes.
 On the other hand, the use of audial data and the audience of young families made the project rather interdisciplinary.
-However, the authors had experience in all these fields, so a mark to represent the project might therefore be placed at the lower end of both axes on Fig. 3.
+However, the authors had experience in all these fields, so the project "dot" on Fig. 3 could therefore be placed at the lower end of both axes.
 For the second case study (Hut el al., 2019), the authors felt they needed input from a statistical and digital visualization specialist.
 The project also had low stakes but would likely appear higher on the interdisciplinary scale in Fig. 3.
-The final case study (Hillier et al, 2019) had much higher stakes since it dealt with issues which were policy relevant.
+The final case study (Hillier et al, 2019) had 370 much higher stakes since it dealt with issues which were policy relevant.
 The subject spanned science and industry and the project used a range of research methods.
-So, the project could be placed quite high on both the stakes and interdisciplinary axes on Fig. 3, clearly indicating a benefit to collaborating with experts from other fields even though the lead author (Hillier) has worked both as an academic and in the insurance sector.

-Even if your project is considered to have relatively low stakes or not particularly interdisciplinary, you should still consider collaborating with others outside of your immediate field.
+So, the project could be placed quite high on both the stakes and interdisciplinary axes on Fig. 3, clearly indicating a benefit to collaborating with experts from other fields even though the lead author (Hillier) - has worked both as an academic and in the insurance sector. - Even if your project is considered to have relatively low stakes or not particularly interdisciplinary, you should still consider 375 collaborating with others outside of your immediate field.
 Collaborations like these can sometimes be challenging, but they are almost always positive and educational for all involved.
-Specifically, the act of collaborating with different disciplines might make you more skilled in new areas and thus able to publish on communication activities with less assistance in the future.